 Providing foster care.
 MAD Cats is a "foster-based" rescue, meaning our foster kittens and cats live with our volunteers.These felines are cared for in local foster homes while they await their forever homes.
 All are spayed/neutered and vaccinated prior to adoption or transfer to our partner rescues and humane societies.

 Helping neighbors care for their cats.
 Many "owner surrenders" to shelters are because owners can't afford to feed their pets.
 MAD Cats volunteers deliver approximately 300-350 lbs of dry food per month to

 caretakers of our managed colonies where all the cats have been S/N and vaccinated, as well as cat owners in need of food support to help them keep their cats in their home.
 Last year we delivered over 4,000 lbs of food to community cats!

 Our group of dedicated volunteers work hard to help our neighbors and community control the local cat population.
 We put over 200,000 miles on our MadCat van in our work to rescue, spay/neuter, foster, and feed our communities cats.
 Our volunteers provide trapping, transportation, carriers, whatever is needed.
 We provide education through social media and community events throughout the year.

-In the past five years, we have handled close to 3,000 cats in Madison, Culpeper and surrounding areas.
+In the past five years, we have spayed/neutered and vaccinated more than 3,000 cats in Madison, Culpeper and surrounding areas.